wmaben/devops-interview-questions/k8s/k8s.md

 **Expected Answer:**

+Pod security in Kubernetes operates at multiple layers:

+**Pod Security Standards (PSS)** are built-in, namespace-level policies that replaced the old PodSecurityPolicy (removed in K8s 1.25).
+They define three progressively restrictive profiles that control what security-sensitive fields pods can use:
+- **Privileged**: No restrictions at all.
+Used only for system-level workloads (CNI plugins, monitoring agents).
+- **Baseline**: Prevents known privilege escalation vectors — blocks `hostNetwork`, `hostPID`, privileged containers, and dangerous capabilities.
+Suitable for most general-purpose workloads.
+- **Restricted**: Enforces current hardening best practices — requires non-root execution, drops all capabilities, enforces read-only root filesystems, and mandates seccomp profiles.
+This is the target for production application pods.

+PSS is enforced by labeling namespaces with the desired mode: `enforce` (reject violations), `audit` (log violations), or `warn` (show warnings).
+You can use all three simultaneously to roll out policies gradually.

+**Seccomp (Secure Computing)** is a Linux kernel feature that restricts which **system calls** a container can make.
+Kubernetes supports seccomp profiles at the pod and container level.
+The `RuntimeDefault` profile uses the container runtime's built-in seccomp profile, which blocks ~44 dangerous syscalls while allowing normal application operation.
+Custom profiles can further restrict syscalls for security-sensitive workloads.

+**OPA (Open Policy Agent) Gatekeeper** provides **policy-as-code** for Kubernetes.
+While PSS covers pod security fields, Gatekeeper can enforce arbitrary policies — required labels, allowed image registries, naming conventions, resource limit ranges, and more.
+Policies are written in **Rego** (OPA's policy language) and deployed as `ConstraintTemplates` (reusable policy definitions) and `Constraints` (instances that apply templates to specific resources/namespaces).

 **Pod Security Standards (PSS) — Replaced PodSecurityPolicy in K8s 1.25:**
 ```yaml
 # Apply Pod Security Standards to namespace